 Azure User Authentication

-In the user-driven autopilot deployment, device will prompt to enter user’s Azure Active Directory credentials.
-In fiddler you can see device is connecting to below URL for authentication
+In the user-driven autopilot deployment, the device prompts the user to enter their Azure Active Directory credentials.
+In Fiddler, you can see the device connects to the authentication URL below.

 200 HTTP Tunnel to login.microsoftonline.com:443 0 wwahost!Microsoft.Windows.CloudExperienceHost_cw5n1h2txyewy!App:3108